nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 ## December 2024

+### Python VENV

+Several years ago I was using Python a lot for web-dev testing and other small side projects.
+I was hoping to make it my profession at one point.
+Then I found C# and was introduced formally to JavaScript and CSS.
+Since then, for the most part, I've spent more time with the classic web stack and also .NET especially WPF and C#.
+Every now and then something Pythonic comes up and I have to work with it (which is fine really).

+Setting up and using VENV for Linux:

+1. Prerequisites: python3 (3.09 or newer), python3-pip, and python3-venv.
+1. Create a new VENV target dir: `python3 -m venv {dirName}`.
+Use the full path if possible.
+1. Activate the VENV: `source {dirName}/bin/activate`
+1. If this succeeds your environment prompt will be prefixed with the name of the VENV folder e.g. `(myVenv) root@linuxBox:~ $`
+1. Do all the pythonic things within the virtual environment!
+1. When done use `deactivate` command to exit out of VENV (Note: use `source deactivate` on older system).

 ### TypeScript Lessons

 While working on a TypeScript side project, I discovered that TS _is indeed_ a whole lot like JS, requires more ceremonial, declarative code, and in many ways is similar to C# and Java.